 The Kilgore Police Department maintains three positions within the S.W.A.T.
 Team.
 The SW.A.T.
 Team is a multi-agency team consisting of 20 officers, including officers from the Gregg County Sheriff’s Office, Longview Police Department and paramedics from the Longview Fire Department.
 The Longview Police Department manages the team.
 The S.W.A.T.
 Team is a part-time assignment, whose members have other assignments within their respective departments.
 The S.W.A.T.
 Team trains two days each month.

-Proudly serving on the combined team are Amos Owings, BJ Burns and Todd Nault.
+Currently proudly serving on the combined team are Amos Owings and Todd Nault.

 Several of the team's members are deployed as a "First Responders."
 These officers have the important task of responding to violent crimes to mitigate a violent episode in the early stages, thus saving lives.